 Ultimately, the Texas Department of Transportation is developing a plan to curb traffic deaths—not just in the Houston metro area but in the state as a whole.
 The department’s goal is to have zero deaths on Texas roads by 2050.

-These are all quite ambitious goals (perhaps even aspirational), but the Texas Department of Transportation is already taking action.
-These goals build on some already-existing initiatives, including driver safety awareness programs and an increased emphasis on safety in project prioritization.
+These are ambitious goals (perhaps even aspirational), but the Texas Department of Transportation is already taking action.
+These goals build on existing initiatives, including driver safety awareness programs and an increased emphasis on safety in project prioritization.

 But having said this, the Texas Department of Transportation and the Texas Transportation Commission is calling on drivers to be more cautious on the road.
 According to Texas Transportation Commissioner Laura Ryan, “While we are committed to investing in the best engineering practices to make our roads safe, we also need drivers and passengers to act more responsibly.”

 Whether you are commuting to work or traveling around the Houston metro area with your family, we encourage you to stay cautious.
 Embrace defensive driving and try to follow the speed limits as closely as you can.
 In addition, be especially cautious when you’re on the roads listed in this article.

 Quite obviously, there is no universal way to guarantee complete safety on the road.
 But by being defensive (especially on the roads mentioned above), you can avoid many unforced errors when you are driving to your destination.